SciRuby/sciruby.com/source/_posts/2015-08-17-ruby-wrappers-for-symengine.markdown

 ### Integration of other Ruby gems
 I also have plans to integrate the ruby bindings for `gmp`, `mpfr` and `mpc` libraries, that are already available as gems, with ruby bindings for our library.
 I have created an issue [here](https://github.com/sympy/symengine/issues/490).
 Feel free to drop any suggestions.

+---
 There is much scope for improvement in both the projects.
 For SymEngine, to support more features like polynomials and series-expansion in the near future, and improving the user interface and the exception handling for the extensions.
 In short, making the extensions more ruby-ish.

-I hope more people will contribute to the project and we will give a nice symbolic manipulation gem to the Ruby community.
+I am grateful to my mentor, [Mr. Ondřej Čertík](https://github.com/certik), the [Ruby Science Foundation](http://sciruby.com/) and the [SymPy Organisation](http://www.sympy.org/en/index.html) for the opportunity that they gave me and guiding me through the project, and my team-mates for helping me with the issues.
+I hope more people will contribute to the project and together we will give a nice symbolic manipulation gem to the Ruby community.